tahmid-23/gram-schmidt/README.md

+# Math Tools

+A TypeScript app with various math tools.

-# Gram-Schmidt Calculator
+## Gram-Schmidt Calculator

-A simple app that allows you to perform the Gram-Schmidt orthonormalization process on a set of vectors.
+Allows you to perform the Gram-Schmidt orthonormalization process on a set of vectors.